mu-semtech/mu-project/TUTORIALS.md

   # continued later...
 ```

-We will loop over all inserted triples to check for mails that are ready to be send:
+We will loop over all inserted triples to check for mails that are ready to be sent:
 ```python
 # mail-service/web.py
 def processDelta():